uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/security/headers.md

 ## Where to Configure

+To customize the security header response options, add the desired security header keys and their preferred values to `etc/portal/uPortal.properties` in uPortal-start repo, copy this file to $PORTAL_HOME and restart uPortal.

-To customize the security header response options, go to the following file in uPortal:
+To review the security headers and their defaults, go to the following file in uPortal:

 ```bash
  ./uPortal-webapp/src/main/resources/properties/security.properties